Obama to tour site of worst-ever Colorado wildfire

 SOME EVACUEES RETURN, OTHERS LEFT HOMELESS

-While authorities began allowing some evacuees to return beginning at 8 p.m. local time Thursday (0200 GMT Friday), hundreds of residents from neighbourhoods caught in the heart of Tuesday's firestorm met with city officials at the University of Colorado to learn the fate of their homes.
+While authorities began allowing some evacuees to return beginning at 8 p.m. local time Thursday, hundreds of residents from neighborhoods caught in the heart of Tuesday's firestorm met privately with city officials on the campus of the University of Colorado to learn the fate of their homes.

-Byron Largent, 26, and his wife, Rebekah, 31, who fled with their one-year-old daughter, Emma, on the first day of the fire, emerged from the meeting saying their worst fears had been confirmed: their house was gone.
+Byron Largent, 26, and his wife, Rebekah, 31, who fled with their year-old daughter, Emma, on the first day of the fire, emerged from the meeting saying their worst fears had been confirmed: the house where little Emma took her first steps two weeks ago was gone.

 The Waldo Canyon blaze remained formidable.
 Fire crews had managed to carve containment lines around just 15 percent of its perimeter by Thursday afternoon - a fraction of the fire zone although still double the previous day's total, officials said.

-The cause of the fire is under investigation.
+The cause of the Waldo Canyon Fire remained under investigation.
 The FBI's Denver office said on Thursday its agents were working closely with local, state and federal law enforcement "to determine if any of the wild land fires resulted from criminal activity".

-The fire menacing Colorado Springs follows a recent string of suspected arson fires in a neighbouring county, but officials said they had no indication that the blaze was deliberately set.
+The fire menacing Colorado Springs follows a recent string of suspected arson fires in a neighboring county, but officials said they had no indication that the Waldo Canyon blaze was deliberately set.

 Although federal authorities say the fire season got off to an early state in parts of the Northern Rockies, the number of fires and acreage burned nationwide is still below the 10-year average for this time of year, according to fire agency records.